sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

   ORDER BY price;
 ```

-We can even use regular expressions to find products with "book" at the start of their names.
+We can even use regular expressions with the `LIKE` command, for example: to find products with "book" at the start of their names.

 ```sql
 SELECT * FROM products